PipedreamHQ/pipedream/docs/docs/components/migrating/README.md

 ### Publishing and Using Actions

-In the old model, actions were published via Pipedream's UI.
+In the legacy model, actions were published via Pipedream's UI.
 To learn how to publish component-based actions using Pipedream's CLI and use them in workflows, review our [quickstart guide](/components/quickstart/nodejs/actions/).
 To contribute actions to the Pipedream registry, review our [guidelines](/components/guidelines/).